Orzo Pesto Pasta Salad

 What’s orzo?

-Orzo, or ‘risoni’ as it’s known in Australia, is a small, rice shaped pasta.
-Try finding it at your local specialty food store.
+Orzo, or ‘risoni’ as it’s known in Australia, is a small, rice-shaped pasta.
+Try finding it at your local specialty grocery store.
 It’s a great addition to salads, soups and stews.

 Here’s how to make this orzo pesto pasta salad